How to Sell a House As-Is in Ohio

 Your choice of real estate agent always matters, but especially when selling a property as-is.
 It’s important to find the right match.
 You’re looking for an agent who doesn’t shy away from listings that need a little TLC and maybe has a strong network of investor connections.

 Your agent should also be willing to go the extra mile on marketing.
-Considering that 77% of Americans say they won’t consider buying a home that isn’t move-in ready, an as-is sale likely has a reduced buyer pool from the start.
+Considering that the majority of Americans prefer a move move-in-ready home, an as-is sale likely has a reduced buyer pool from the start.

 Lynn goes the extra mile for all of her clients by doing light staging for properties that need it.